vfstr517/MCQ-Cheater-Helper/README.md

 ---

-## Important
+## **Important**
 - The a.py is for python running environment
-- The b.py is .exe environment (apparently the code structure for exe changes)
+- The b.py is .exe environment (apparently the code structure for exe changes in Python)
 - The Region Finder.py is used for reducing tokens(basically to save money) by taking the nessary part screen shot only
-- **If you want to avoid confusion just use f4 but this might discloused information to the AI model**
+- **If you want to avoid confusion just use f4 but this might discloused sensitive information to the AI model**
 - **The exe is in dist folder**

 ## ⚙️ Setup